vexparadox/Axilya/README.md

 Please see the WIKI on how to use this framework.
 It's not very scary once you get started.

-See https://github.com/vexparadox/CFServer for the server module of closedFrameworks.
+See https://github.com/vexparadox/CFServer for the server module of Axilya.
 This is still in early development.

 `NFI` = Not fully implemented